Sexual assault - prevention; Rape - prevention; Date rape - prevention

 Sexual assault is any type of sexual activity or contact that occurs without your consent.
 This includes rape (forced penetration) and unwanted sexual touching.

 Sexual assault is always the fault of the perpetrator (person committing the assault).
 It is not only up to women to prevent sexual assault.
-Sexual abuse prevention is the responsibility of all individuals within the community.
+Sexual assault prevention is the responsibility of all individuals within the community.

 You can take steps to stay safe, while enjoying an active and social life.
 The key is to learn more about the issue and follow practical tips to protect yourself and your friends.